 Abdominal cramping or pain

-Slow growth, malnutrition, or difficulty gaining weight despite a big appetite
+Slow growth, malnutrition, or trouble gaining weight despite a big appetite

 Enlarged ends of fingers and toes (clubbing)